JesusKris/discord-bot/README.md

 # kood-bot - A Discord bot

-## This is a bot made with [JavaScript](https://www.javascript.com/) and [Discord.js](https://www.npmjs.com/package/discord.js) to improve the overall experience of [kood/Johvi](https://kood.tech/) Discord server for the students and school staff.
+## A discord bot made with to improve the overall experience of [kood/Johvi](https://kood.tech/) Discord server for the students and school staff.

 ## Table of Contents